tjcelaya/lagom.github.io/src/docs/1.3.x/java/resources/guide/cluster/PubSub.md

 ## Limitations

-It is only possible to publish and subscribe within a single service.
-It is not possible to publish messages in one service and subscribe to them in another service.
-We will probably provide publish-subscribe across services in a future release of Lagom.
+This feature is specifically for providing publish and subscribe functionality within a single services cluster.
+To publish and subscribe between services, you should instead use Lagom's [[message broker support|MessageBrokerApi]].

 Published messages may be lost.
 For example in case of networks problems messages might not be delivered to all subscribers.
 We might provide publish-subscribe with at-least-once delivery in a future release of Lagom.